szanara/profile2gen/README.md

 # profile2gen
- This repository corresponds to the implementation for the research work titled "Breaking the Barrier of Hard Samples: A Data-Centric Approach to Synthetic Data for Medical Tasks" published at ICML 2025.
+This repository corresponds to the implementation of the research work titled:

+"Breaking the Barrier of Hard Samples: A Data-Centric Approach to Synthetic Data for Medical Tasks" Accepted at ICML 2025.

  The repositoy is structured as:
 ```